convox/docs/docs/reference/rack-parameters/LogDriver.md

 # LogDriver

-Log driver used by the Rack and services to send logs.
+Log driver used by the Rack and Services to send logs.
 Defaults to CloudWatch.
 You must provide the [SyslogDestination](/reference/rack-parameters/SyslogDestination) when setting this to `Syslog`.
 Setting this to blank disables logging.

 **Attention:** Disabling CloudWatch will impact `convox logs` and `convox rack logs`.
 Use the Syslog resource if you still want to use convox logs.
 See [Resource Syslog](/deployment/syslogs) for more information.